marie0394/cmd_Civil3D/README.md

 Mode parameter exists to change between single and multiple selection but only single selection is working for now.

+## MULTIPOINTGROUPS
+Given the existing Cogo Points in a file, this creates a point group for each unique Raw Description.
+Each point group queries the points by the Raw Description.
+Point Styles and Point Label Styles are created for each point group and these have a random color set.
+Points will show the Description and Elevation components.

 ## FINDENTITYTYPE
 It return the entity type of the selected object.
 Not much use, only exists to find the object in the API documentation.